Can hay fever really spread from person to person?

 A fifth of us think so.
-We debunk popular myths around hay fever ahead of the sunny Bank Holiday weekend, with the potential for significant pollen across much of the UK.
+We debunk popular myths around hay fever ahead of the Bank Holiday weekend.

 We all like to think they know a thing or two about the weather, but when it comes to awareness about pollen allergies, knowledge levels are surprisingly low, according to a new survey from the Met Office.